 Also of interest is that Bolton has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Bolton are slightly better educated than the national average of 21.84% for all cities and towns, with 24.12% of adults in Bolton having a bachelor's degree or advanced degree.
+The education level of Bolton citizens is a little higher than the average for US cities and towns: 24.12% of adults in Bolton have at least a bachelor's degree.

 The people who call Bolton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bolton residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Bolton include Irish, English, Afghan, German, and Italian.